benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 ## Add the "Location" header to the response

-The code below will add the "Location" header to the response sent to the your user's browser.
+The code below will add the "Location" header with an URL as a value to the response sent to the your user's browser.

 ```php
 header('Location: https://example.com/path/to/page');